cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 [Typescript]: https://www.typescriptlang.org/
 [Wren]: https://wren.io/

-{:class="pull-right"} ![NPM repository][image]
+:right ![NPM repository][image]

-{:class="mg-first"} Sometimes I spend some time trying to acquire new programming skills, to finally figure out I was wasting time with something useless.
+:first Sometimes I spend some time trying to acquire new programming skills, to finally figure out I was wasting time with something useless.

 But even well-known programming tools and languages have their own issues, and this is why we hate them.

 ### Why we hate Python

 [Python][] is one of my favourite programming languages, but I haven’t work with it for a while, and it isn’t for nothing.

 Python is strongly typed, but also dynamically typed – which wouldn’t be a problem if it respected the assigned types, but you can assign an integer to a